Did you know there are over 800 species in Costa Rica? So if you’re a bird lover, Costa Rica is one of the best

 Six species of toucan are found in Costa Rica: Black-mandibled (yellow throated or Chestnut mandibled), Keel-billed, Emerald Toucanet, Yellow-eared Toucanet, Fiery-Billed Aracari and the Collared Aracari.

 These birds have a distinct call and like to fly in groups so if you see one, there’s most likely a few other ones around.
 Read more about the 6 toucans in Costa Rica here.

 Other parrots you can see are the Great Green Macaw, the Red-lored Parrot, White-crowned parrot, Orange-fronted Parakeet and Blue-headed Parrot.

 Trogons & Resplendent Quetzal

-The Resplendant Quetzal are prized birds as they are a hard to see so if you spot one in the wild, feel exceptionally blessed.
-Due to their connection to Mesoamerican myths, this bird is of great importance in Central America.
+The Resplendant Quetzal are prized birds due to their connection to Mesoamerican myths, so this bird is of great importance in Central America.
 Guatemala named their currency after it and it is their national bird.